sentclose/sentc-docs/docs/guide/advanced/backend-only.md

 The sentc API login is a highly secure process because the user's password never leaves their client device.

 ::: tip Jwt check
-You can simply check the jwt from the sentc api with your jwt public key see more at [Create an app](/guide/create-app/).
+You can check the jwt from the sentc api with your jwt public key see more at [Create an app](/guide/create-app/).
 :::

 ### Register device

-The "Prepare register device" function is similar to the initial user registration process.
+The "Prepare to register device" function is similar to the initial user registration process.
 However, the validation for device registration is the same as described in the "User" section [here](/guide/user/#register-device).

 To register a device, send the necessary input to our API endpoint